howtomakeaname/kizuna-engine/README.md

-# Kizuna Engine - Configuration
+# Kizuna Engine - Infinite Galgame

+A real-time, infinite visual novel generator powered by Generative AI.

+## Configuration

 This project supports multiple AI providers for text and image generation.

-## Environment Variables
+### Environment Variables

 Configure the following variables in your environment (e.g., `.env` file):